-We are a group of diverse multi-faith, multi-talented youth, university and college students, dedicated educators, professionals, and humanitarians from across Canada rising to meet the evolving, dynamic, and critical needs of young people, their families, and communities.
+We are a BIPOC group of diverse, multi-faith, multi-talented youth, university and college students, dedicated educators, professionals, and humanitarians from across Canada rising to meet the evolving, dynamic, and critical needs of young people, their families, and communities.

 We invite you to join us in our decision that our responsibility to children, youth, university students, and young career professionals involved caring about the emotional and psychological mental health of all races, cultures, genders, lgbtq2 and disabled children, youth, professionals, their families, and communities, as well as their physical wellbeing so that success can be achieved and all humans can reach their full potential.

 We, as Educators, learned very quickly in our careers that we needed to create a safe, accepting, and engaging space within our classrooms free of the stress, discrimination, emotional turmoil, and trauma which negatively affects and prevents learning.
 Our commitment became to work with parents, professionals, and most importantly, our students to educate and increase awareness of mental health challenges for children, youth, and university students.

 There is an immediate and vital need to provide a meaningful impactful continuum for black and diverse professionals from elementary & high school to university and through career placement by recognizing and highlighting the need for positive mental health wellbeing amongst black and diverse professionals striving for career success.

 We feel it is very critical to confirm that racism has a profound debilitating impact on the Mental Health of Black and diverse students and black professionals at every age, in particular in post-secondary college and university which is why our I Can’t Breathe National Anti-racism workshops is for post-secondary students as well as professionals in corporations.